swentel/indieweb/README.md

 ## Drush commands

-- indieweb-send-webmentions (isw): handles the queue for sending webmentions
+- indieweb-send-webmentions (isw): handles the queue for sending webmentions.
 - indieweb-external-auth-map: maps an existing user account with a domain.
+- indieweb-microsub-fetch-items: fetch items for the built-in microsub server.

 ## Hooks